 Midwest: Female, 29, Male, 31; Average Age of Couple, 31

 South/Southeast: Female, 30, Male, 31; Average Age of Couple, 31

 Southwest: Female, 29, Male, 31; Average Age of Couple, 30

 West: Female, 31, Male, 33; Average Age of Couple, 32

 The Average Age of Marriage By State

-Finally, couples based in certain states across the U.S. will skew based on locale, depending on towns and proximity to close friend groups.
-“There’s research on this that people are very influenced by their peers,” says Dr. Friedrich.
-“There’s a very real peer effect where people see their friends and inner circle getting married and that can cause more pressure.
-People’s influence on each other and their social circles can be very strong.”
+According to our 2019 Real Weddings Study data, couples based in certain states across the U.S. will skew based on locale, depending on towns and proximity to close friend groups.
+"There's research on this that people are very influenced by their peers," says Dr. Friedrich.
+"There's a very real peer effect where people see their friends and inner circle getting married and that can cause more pressure.
+People's influence on each other and their social circles can be very strong."
 See the state-by-state breakdown below.

 D.C.
 (Metro DC, Maryland, Northern Virginia), 33

 New Jersey, 33

 Millennial marital success is still being reviewed by researchers, but there is one strong habit to properly form from the onset of marriage (and the relationship itself).
 "Communication is key," says Dr. Friedrich.
 "Communicating with each other that allows you to listen, avoiding defensiveness, criticism, stonewalling and contempt are four things that lead couples down the road to divorce, according to the Gottman Institute [a research-based theory that focuses on marital stability].
 Taking time to speak and communicate in a way that is meaningful can be useful."